 Ceramic tile.
 Installed properly, you’ll never worry about it again.
 It comes in many sizes, styles, colors and patterns.
 A newer style mimics the look of hardwood and looks great.

 Natural materials such as marble, granite or stone are similar to ceramic tile.

 Vinyl is available in solid sheets and totally seals out water.
-It’s a good cost alternative.
+It’s a good lower cost alternative.

 Many of these floors can be installed by the average home owner.
 Many large stores offer classes on weekends to teach you how to install.
 But if you’re unsure of your abilities, it may be better to have a professional installation.
 And don’t assume that the big box hardware stores have the best prices.
 The smaller chains and individual stores are often quite price competitive.

 Choose wisely when you install new bathroom floors.
 Do it properly, you’ll never worry about them again.

 When it’s time to either buy or sell a home, give us a call.
 We can help you through the process.